 Carbon monoxide poisoning is completely preventable.
 By taking the necessary steps to protect yourself and your family you can stay warm and safe.
-Lucky for you, our team at Allegiance Heating and Air Conditioning is here to help.
+Lucky for you, our team at Allegiance Heating & Air, LLC is here to help.
 We’ve outlined some tips to prevent carbon monoxide levels.

 - Keep your fuel-burning appliances and engines properly vented.
 Most commonly, this would include grills, cooking ranges, and car engines.
-In regards to your home’s heating system, this will include things like:
+In regard to your home’s heating system, this will include things like:

 - Space heaters